Each of the 7 continents on our planet are home to incredible mountain landscapes.

 These mountains are home to some of the continents most famous peaks, including Denali, Mount Rainier and Mount Hood, as well as iconic treks like the Pacific Crest Trail.

 The eastern side of the continent is home to the Appalachian range, which geographically divides the USA into east and west.
+This is where you'll find the infamous Appalachian Trail section hikes.

 USA is home to some of the most remarkable national parks filled with interesting topography, wildlife, and history dating back thousands of years.
 Explore some of the most magnificent hikes in the USA: Yosemite, Grand Canyon, Yellowstone, Zion, Glacier, Acadia, Smoky Mountains and more.